eea/eea.daviz/README.txt

 Questions?
 ==========

-If you have any questions please use the dedicated `DaViz Google Group <https://groups.google.com/forum/#!forum/eea-daviz>`_ and we willm do our best to answer.
+If you have any questions please use the dedicated `DaViz Google Group <https://groups.google.com/forum/#!forum/eea-daviz>`_ and we will do our best to answer.

 Architecture overview
 =====================